georgianamarcu/BookFace/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\

 ## :sparkles: What was the challenge?

 -Create a register funnel => Sign in, Sign Up, Creation of Profile

 -Full Crud and mongoDB Setup

--Deploy application on Heroku
+-Deploy application on Heroku => The Heroku link is provided in the About section of this repo.

 ## :thinking: What was the result?